Buy a Galaxy Fold, get a fancy concierge service for free

 With the Fold still the first major foldable phone to sell anywhere in the world, Samsung hopes its dedicated customer service can drive home to buyers that the Fold is a luxury device.

-Galaxy Fold Premiere Service is the name of Samsung's 24-hour, 7-day-per-week customer support service for Galaxy Fold owners in the US.
+Galaxy Fold Premier Service is the name of Samsung's 24-hour, seven-days-a-week customer support service for Galaxy Fold owners in the US.

 The goal is to help you get started with the Fold, particularly with more complex features like multitasking using three on-screen windows, and help troubleshoot any issues that may arise.